Key Points

 There are two variables in a hypothesis.
 The first is called the independent variable.
 This is the driving force of the experiment or research.
 The second is called the dependent variable, which is the measurable result.

-The biggest difference between the two is that a null hypothesis cannot be proven; it can only be rejected.
+However, the biggest difference between the two is that a null hypothesis cannot be proven; it can only be rejected.

 Null Hypothesis vs. Hypothesis: Who Would Use Null Hypothesis and/or Hypothesis?

-Having both a null hypothesis and hypothesis is beneficial and required in nearly all fields of research.
-Having both null and alternative hypothesis offer competing views into your research.
-Researchers weigh the evidence for and against the two hypotheses using a statistical test.
 The statistical data is used to prove or disprove the alternative hypothesis.
-If an alternative hypothesis is disproved, researchers can then modify their alternative hypothesis and look at their experimentation method(s) in order to achieve their goals and improve the accuracy of their experiments.
+Additionally, If an alternative hypothesis is disproved, researchers can then modify their alternative hypothesis and look at their experimentation method(s) to achieve their goals and improve the accuracy of their experiments.

 Choosing Between Null Hypothesis and Hypothesis: Real World Scenarios